radhikab1/Budget-Buddy/README.md

 - Another way I would refactor the code is by including exception handling of certain cases such as when the user enters an incorrect type for a certain value, when the user inputs a negative dollar amount as the initial balance, if the user enters a negative amount to make a transaction with, or if the user enters an amount greater than the balance to make a debt.
-This would reduce duplications in certain methods by extracting behaviour of what to do when an exceptional case is encountered and would improve functionality of the code by preventing it from crashing in exceptional cases.
+This would reduce duplications in certain methods by extracting behaviour related to what to do when an exceptional case is encountered and would improve functionality of the code by preventing it from crashing in exceptional cases.
 - An additional refactoring I would perform is renaming the AccountsList class to something more relevant and descriptive rather than simply having a name that states it is a list of accounts.